heyjiawei/book-notes/_posts/2019-03-25-37-things-one-architect-knows-about-IT-transformation.md

   - architect
 ---

-## 37 things one architect knows about IT Transformation: A Chief Architect's Journey

 ### The roles and qualities of an architect in a large enterprise

 1. What does an enterprise architect do?